 Is it all about consent?

 “When you read on the internet in marketing sites they only focus on consent.
 Is it all about consent?
 The answer is NO”, explains Perrine.

 “Consent is not always necessary when you deal with GDPR.
 It’s a common misconception.
 In fact, in article 6 of the GDPR you will see that there are other legal bases.
 Consent is just one of them”, she says.
 Each data controller has to choose the right and feasible bases for him.

-“But if you take into account the other regulations, for example, from the ARCEP in France, in some cases but not in all cases, you must request for consent.
+“But if you take into account the other regulations, for example, the “Code des postes et des communications électroniques” (French Post and Electronic Communications Codes) and its application regulated by the entity called ARCEP, you’ll see that in some cases but not in all cases, you must request for consent.
 But it’s not the same consent: one is for collecting data, the other one is for sending SMS.
 They’re two different things”, indicates Sophie.

 So what can we do to be 100% sure if we comply with the regulations?
-“It is dangerous to have a unilateral approach, the best would be to make a consultation with a lawyer”, says Sophie.
+“It is dangerous to have a unilateral approach, as you need a case by case analysis of the legal requirements“, says Sophie.
 Each case is different and the answer to this question will depend on the local laws that apply for your customers and for your business.